AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 The greying chairman pulled out a sheaf of papers and slid them across the table.
 It was a typewritten monograph with the nondescript title: A Review of Anticipatory Systems.
 There was no author indicated either.
 As Williams thumbed through the text, Powell’s watchful expression delivered him for a moment back to the ordeals of graduate school, sweating in front of his dissertation committee.

-Williams flipped through page after page, trying to pin down the document’s various threads as he unraveled its puzzle.
-He could not follow every single one of them, but such was the price of experiencing the monograph’s brilliance for the first time.
-The chairman is being awfully patient with me, Williams thought as the hours ticked by.
-Although some of the notations were unfamiliar and, in some respects, archaic, not one portion of the Review was ever unclear or dull.

 Williams looked up as he approached the end of the last chapter.
 Powell’s eyes were twinkling back at him.
 “Do you have a question for me now?”
 “This is certainly interesting,” Williams said.
 “But I’m not sure why this is relevant.”